andersfischernielsen/Bitcoin-Price-Predictor/report/report.md

 | LR   | 0.011783905 | 0.000216703 | 0.014720851 | 0.994896068 | 0.996982989 |
 | SVR  | 0.022348931 | 0.000960744 | 0.030995877 | 0.977371961 | 0.983135368 |

-(0,995107292 + 0,995156721) / 2 = 0,995132006
-(0,977371961 + 0,983135368) / 2 = 0,995939528

 Given a scenario with a lack of computing power, the LR model would be the better model due to the lower computing requirements of fitting the model.
 The training and experimentation on the LSTM takes time, especially on slower CPUs or without available GPUs.
 The LR model is not far behind the LSTM model in regards to performance, with the SVR model trailing behind.

-Adding the three error metrics, $MAE + MSE + 2 * RMSE$ gives a weighted model that punishes poor outlier resistance, since the RMSE metric is sensitive to outliers.
+Adding the three error metrics, $MAE + MSE + 2 * RMSE$ gives a weighted model that punishes poor outlier resistance, since the RMSE metric is sensitive to outliers [@doi:10.1080/13658810500286976].
 Due to the volatile nature of Bitcoin, developing a model that is able to predict sudden changes (outliers) is desirable.
 The average score of the R^2 and explained variance score is also worth looking at.
 For the LSTM and EV models, one models scores higher on $R^2$ while lower on the $EV$ score and vice versa.
 Averaging the two scores shows an overall performance metric for the precision.

 |      | $MAE + MSE + 2 * RMSE$ | $(R^2 + EV) / 2$ |